This post may contain affiliate links. This blog generates income via ads.

 This Sausage and Tortellini Soup has everything comfort food should!
-It’s warm, it’s creamy, it’s secretly loaded with vegetables, and there’s cheese!
-This recipe makes a hearty and filling soup that will warm you from the inside out!
+It’s warm, it’s creamy, it’s secretly loaded with vegetables.
+Plus, there’s cheese!
+This is a hearty and filling soup recipe that will warm you from the inside out!

 - Ground Hot Italian Sausage (see the sausage section for notes on this!)